Federal Student Loan Default

 Are you in default?
 Here's how to find out and fix it.

 There is a lot of information about recent changes in student loan default policies.
-The Education Department started default collections in May 2025—the first time since the pandemic relief programs started in March 2020.
-We will guide you on why it’s critically important to pay attention to this as an older adult borrower and make sense of the various options available to you.
+The Department of Education started default collections in May 2025.
+These are the first default collections since the pandemic relief programs began in March 2020.
+We will guide you on why it’s critically important to pay attention to this as an older adult borrower and understand the various options available to you.

 What does it mean to be delinquent or in default on my Federal student loans?

-If you are delinquent, it means that a payment has been missed for 90 days (about 3 months) or more.
-At this point, your loan servicer will report this to the three national credit bureaus which can negatively impact your credit rating.
+If you are delinquent, it means that a payment is 90 days (about three months) late or more.
+At this point, your loan servicer will report this to the three national credit bureaus, which can negatively impact your credit rating.
 This may make it difficult to qualify for an apartment rental, an auto loan, more affordable insurance, or any new credit.

-If you are in default, it means payments have been missed for over 270 days (about 9 months).
+If you are in default, it means payments are over 270 days (about nine months) late.
 When this happens, the federal government can take action to collect the money that you owe.
-This means the federal government can garnish up to 100% of your tax refund (as long as it’s less than your total student loan debt amount), or up to 15% of your wages or monthly Social Security retirement and disability benefits indefinitely until your loan(s) are paid off or made current.
+This means the federal government can garnish up to 100% of your tax refund (as long as it’s less than your total student loan debt amount), or up to 15% of your wages or monthly Social Security retirement and disability benefits indefinitely until your loan(s) are made current or paid off.

-How do I know if I’m in default or delinquent?
+How do I know if I am in default or delinquent?

-If your federal student loan is more than 90 days (about 3 months) past due, but less than 270 days (about 9 months), there are steps that you can take to avoid defaulting.
-The consequences for defaulting are serious, so it’s important that you take steps to avoid that.
+If your federal student loan is more than 90 days (about three months) past due, but less than 270 days (about nine months), there are steps that you can take to avoid defaulting.
+The consequences for defaulting are serious, so it’s important to take preventive steps.

-- Log in to your account at StudentAid.gov to check the status of your loans and make sure you know who your loan servicer(s) are.
-As an older adult, it’s more likely that you have multiple types of federal loans, which may mean that you have multiple student loan servicers.
+- Log in to your account at StudentAid.gov to check the status of your loans and confirm your loan servicer(s).
+As an older adult, you are likely to have multiple types of federal loans, which may mean you have multiple student loan servicers.

-- Log in to your student loan servicer account(s) to verify what your total past due balance is.
+- Log in to your student loan servicer account(s) to verify your total past due balance.

 - Once your loan is current, you can apply for an Income-Driven Repayment (IDR) plan to lower your monthly payment based on your income and family size.
-Because the Education Department paused processing IDR applications, there is a backlog so it will take time for your application to go through.
-Because of this, you may consider calling your loan servicer(s) to ask for an administrative forbearance (a temporary payment pause) while your application is being processed.
+Because the Department of Education paused processing IDR applications, there is a backlog, so it will take time for your application to go through.
+Because of this, consider calling your loan servicer(s) to ask for an administrative forbearance (a temporary payment pause) while your application is being processed.

 - You may also be eligible for loan discharge programs, including the Total and Permanent Disability Discharge program (or TPD).